muhualiushui/Open_Flight/Development Log 4.md

 ##### Tongrui Yu:

-Upgate the BFS to make it a full traversal.
+Update the BFS to make it a full traversal.

 ## Optional: Questions for mentor